 Esopus inaugurated its “100 Frames” series—in which 100 still images from a film are reproduced in the issue—with this remarkable 2001 film by Teheran-based director Majid Majidi.
 The sequence reproduced in the issue comes from the end of film as its two protagonists, Baran and Latif, part company—most likely, forever.
 Hamid Dabashi, Columbia University professor and author of Close Up: Iranian Cinema, Past, Present and Future, discusses the political, cultural and cinematic resonance of Baran’s ultimate gesture in his accompanying essay.

-Tehran-based director Majid Majidi’s films include Baduk, Children of Heaven (Oscar nominee for best foreign film), The Color of Paradise and Baran (winner of the Grand Prix des Ameriques at the 2001 Montreal Film Festival and a best director award at Tehran’s Fajr International Film Festival).
-Majidi’s documentary Barefoot to Herat, shot during two trips the director made to refugee camps in Afghanistan in 2001 and 2002, won the Fipresci Award at the Thessaloniki Festival, and his film The Willow Tree (2005) won four awards at the 2005 Fajr Festival.
+Tehran-based director Majid Majidi’s films include Baduk (1992), Children of Heaven (1997; Oscar nominee for Best Foreign Film), The Color of Paradise (1999), Baran (2001 winner of the Grand Prix des Ameriques at the Montreal Film Festival and Best Director Award at Tehran’s Fajr International Film Festival), Beyond the Clouds (2017), and Sun Children (2020).
+Majidi’s 2002 documentary Barefoot to Herat, shot during two trips the director made to refugee camps in Afghanistan in 2001 and 2002, won the Fipresci Award at the Thessaloniki Festival.
+His film The Willow Tree (2005) won four awards at the 2005 Fajr Festival.